-In maintenance mode, the standby transmitter's RF output is enabled into the dummy load to allow testing and maintenance.
+In maintenance mode, the standby transmitter's RF output is enabled into the dummy load to allow testing and maintenance, provided the system interlock is intact and the dummy load interlock is intact (A1J5-10 shorted to ground).
 In this mode, automatic RF changeover is disabled.